Amber-Abuah/Small-Language-Model/README.md

 Natsuki: "I can't take it seriously to your house in the first place."
 <User>: "Yeah , I'll go ahead and get started soon."
 ```
-More unformatted outputs can be found in `examples.txt`.
+More unformatted outputs can be found in `generated_examples.txt`.